Abyss-W4tcher/volatility-scripts/vol_ez_install/README.md

 One container for each volatility version will be setup.
 The volatility code will be **hosted directly on your host**, in the home directory ("\~/vol2" and "\~/vol3").
 Containers will be able to access it via a binded mount.

+## Disclaimer

+The use of a dockerized setup for Volatility3 is not worth the Docker overhead, as Volatility3 dependencies integrate well with recent systems.
+It is still available for specific scenarios however.

 ## Setup

 **Requirements :**